HM Prison Swaleside: The prison today

 Swaleside is a Category B prison for adult males, more than half of them serving life sentences.
 It is a main centre prison for prisoners in the first stage of a life sentence.
-The prison has a high minority ethnic population of between 30–40%, and a similar number of foreign national prisoners.
+The prison has a high minority ethnic population of between 30 and 40%, and a similar number of foreign national prisoners.

 Education at the prison is provided by Canterbury College, with courses ranging from basic education to Open University level.
 Employment activities for inmates include industrial cleaning, engineering, commercially run industries workshops, horticultural and agricultural activities.

-A high proportion of prisoners surveyed said they had felt unsafe at Swalesdale.
+A high proportion of prisoners surveyed said they had felt unsafe at Swaleside.
 Many also said getting alcohol and drugs was easy there.

 A 2016 HM Inspectorate of Prisons report stated the prison was dangerous with far too much violence.
 Mike Rolfe of the Prison Officers Association said:

-Rolfe added a good relation was needed where prison officers could encourage prisoners to work or study and help prisoners turn their lives round.
+Rolfe added a good relationship was needed where prison officers could encourage prisoners to work or study and help prisoners turn their lives round.
 Rolfe has also described Swaleside as "a particularly difficult place to work" because of an "acute staff shortfall" and high levels of violence.

 Former Swaleside governor, John Podmore, said prisons were "undoubtedly dangerous" and added:

 There was a riot at Swaleside in December 2016 when prisoners took over a wing for a time.
-Reportedly at least nine prisoners from Birmingham Prison were transferred to Swalesdale.
+Reportedly at least nine prisoners from Birmingham Prison were transferred to Swaleside.
 There were also riots at Bedford Prison, Lewes Prison and Birmingham Prison.